theislab/moslin/README.rst

 The moslin algorithm
 --------------------
-High-diversity lineage relationships can be recorded using evolving barcoding systems ([Wagner and Klein, Nat Rev Genet 2020](https://doi.org/10.1038/s41576-020-0223-2));
+High-diversity lineage relationships can be recorded using evolving barcoding systems (`Wagner and Klein, Nat Rev Genet 2020 <https://doi.org/10.1038/s41576-020-0223-2>`_;
 when applied in-vivo, these record independent lineage relationships in each individual.
 To infer the molecular identity of putative ancestor states, samples need to be related from early to late time points.